Skip to content

 Affordable homes

-Up to 40% of the new homes will be affordable homes, providing opportunities for those on lower incomes with connections to Fradley to secure a home of their own in the village.
+Up to 40% of the new homes will be affordable homes, providing opportunities for those on lower incomes with connections to Fradley to secure a home of their own.
 Affordable housing is anticipated to be provided in a mix of affordable rent, shared ownership and First Homes.

 Sustainable homes